eshaz/icecast-metadata-js/src/icecast-metadata-player/README.md

     {
       StreamTitle: "The stream's title", // ICY
       StreamUrl: "The stream's url", //     ICY
-      TITLE: "The stream's title", //       OGG
+      TITLE: "The stream's title", //       Ogg
-      ARTIST: "The stream's artist", //     OGG
+      ARTIST: "The stream's artist", //     Ogg
-      ALBUM: "The stream's album" //        OGG
+      ALBUM: "The stream's album" //        Ogg
     }
     ```